 The scanner creates a multi-layer "fused" image made up of the individual channel images.
-However, you can also use ImageScope to create your own fused image or create one from individual channel images you received from another source.
+However, you can also create your own fused image or create one from individual channel images you received from another source.

-Our example shows opening images in eSlide Manager.
+Our example shows opening images in Aperio eSlide Manager.

-- Log into eSlide Manager and select All eSlides (As List) from the eSlides menu. - Select the check boxes next to the channel images you want to use to create a fused image and click View Images.
+- 1. Log into Aperio eSlide Manager and select All eSlides (As List) from the eSlides menu. - 2.
+Select the check boxes next to the channel images you want to use to create a fused image and click View Images.

-ImageScope opens each of the selected images:
+Aperio ImageScope opens each of the selected images: